NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __Annotations__:
     * Annotations tables have been added to the __project, case, and file summary pages__. <!--PEAR-1853/1839/1855-->
     * Links to the case summary page have been removed for annotations that concern a redaction of the case. <!--PEAR-1942-->
+* __ProteinPaint__:
+    * A new option to toggle lollipops pointing up or down is now available.
+* __OncoMatrix__:
+    * Advanced sorting options for power users have been aded.
+    * Implemented a prototype for adding gene expression rows.
+* __Gene Expression Clustering__:
+    * Allows re-sort cases by dictionary variable, gene mutation, or expression level.
+* __Sequence Reads__:
+    * Adds ability to visualize truncated BAM slice when the slice file size exceeds 20MB and streaming is terminated.
 * __Cohorts__ created from analysis tools now consistently consist of a specific list of cases that will remain unchanged after a data release.
 This includes cohorts created from the gene and mutation summary pages. <!--PEAR-1911-->
 * The files tables in the __Cart__ and the __Repository__ now allow searching for files based on the associated cases' submitter ID and UUID. <!--PEAR-1900-->
 * In the __case summary page__, values whose units are days, e.g. Days to Death or Days to Birth, are now displayed in years and days as appropriate for the user's convenience. <!--PEAR-1467-->